katahiromz/EGA/EGA-Manual.md

   usage: RES_set_text(type, name, lang, text)
 ```

-`RES_set_text` sets the text of the resource item and compile the text.
+`RES_set_text` sets the text of the resource item and compiles the text.
 Returns `1` if successful.
 Returns `0` if failed.